Updated: Oct 22, 2020

 Fast forward one year from the leadership intensive and I was at a crossroads.
 What had started as a seed of an idea in my heart had now grown into something that was fully formed.
-I had taken the time and used the tools at my disposal to answer the six questions of clarity for my own organisation (if you want to see what we mean by clarity, check out ‘our six questions’ to read our vision, core behaviours, strategic anchors and priorities for this year).
+I had taken the time and used the tools at my disposal to answer the six questions of clarity for my own organisation.

-My vision and passion for great organisations was now more clearly articulated as a vision to fill the world with great organisations that build the church.
+My vision and passion was now more clearly articulated as a vision to invest in leaders to see their organisations become everything they can be.
 I decided to step out and pioneer Clarity.
-Ever since that decision, I have had the privilege to help leaders build great organisations by training and consulting on forming healthy teams, developing new business, running meetings that actually work and creating clarity.
+Ever since that decision, I have had the privilege to help leaders build leadership capacity in their organisations through leadership coaching, board and executive team offsites, customer and employee surveys and workshops/keynotes for conferences and staff teams.